TheDeanLab/navigate/_sources/contributing/contributing_home.rst.txt

-Contributing to ASLM
+Contributing to Navigate
 =====================
-To make ASLM as powerful as possible, we want to encourage users to contribute code and engage in the software collaboratively.
+To make Navigate as powerful as possible, we want to encourage users to contribute code and engage in the software collaboratively.

 .. toctree::